Ammons haunting case

-The Ammons haunting case, also known as the 200 Demons House or Demon House, is an alleged haunting and demonic possession which occurred in Gary, Indiana, in the United States in 2011.
+The Ammons haunting case, also known as the Demon House, is a purported haunting and demonic possession which occurred in Gary, Indiana, in 2011.
 Latoya Ammons, her mother, Rosa Campbell, and her three children claimed paranormal activity occurred in the residence.
-The story was publicized in January 2014 and received national attention.
+The story was published in 2014 and received national attention.

 Background

 In November 2011, Latoya Ammons, her mother, Rosa Campbell, and her three children then ages 7, 9 and 12 moved into a house located at 3860 Carolina Street in Gary, Indiana.
-Days after the family moved in, they claimed black flies swarmed the porch in December and kept returning even after the family believed they were killed.
+Days after the family moved in, they claimed black flies swarmed the porch in December and kept returning repeatedly.

 Campbell initially heard footsteps in the basement and doors creaking.
 Later, she alleged to have witnessed a "shadowy figure of a man pacing in the living room" and found a "boot print".
 Campbell claimed she was choked by an unknown force.
-Ammons' 12-year-old daughter was claimed to have levitated above her bed unconscious during a sleepover with a friend.
+Ammons' 12-year-old daughter had claimed to have levitated above her bed unconscious during a sleepover with a friend.
 They were said to have prayed until the girl returned to the bed.
 The daughter had no memory of the incident.
 The older son was allegedly thrown across the room by an unknown force.
 The younger son allegedly had his eyes roll into the back of his head and was growling saying "it's time to die," and "I will kill you".

 The family reached out to their physician, Geoffrey Onyeukwu, on April 19, 2012.
 When he visited the house during the supposed haunting, he noted their behavior was "delusional".
-Someone from his office contacted police, after the police arrived, the children were taken to the hospital.
+Someone from his office contacted police; after the police arrived, the children were taken to the hospital.
 The older boy was described as acting rationally, while the younger boy "screamed and thrashed".

 In 2012, the Department of Child Services (DCS) was alerted to the family.
 The DCS believed that the children were performing for their mother.
 Sensational stories published in outlets such as the New York Daily News reported that DCS personnel had allegedly witnessed the youngest boy "walking up the wall backwards".
-37 year police captain, Charles Austin, believed paranormal activity occurred in the house.
+37-year police captain, Charles Austin, believed paranormal activity occurred in the house.
 A photo published by the Indianapolis Star claimed to show a "shadowy figure" when no one was home.

-The family hired Father Michael Maginot to perform an exorcism.
+The family hired Reverend Michael Maginot to perform an exorcism.
 He interviewed the family on April 22, 2012, and concluded they were being "tormented by demons".
 He eventually performed three exorcisms, two in English and one in Latin.
 One exorcism was performed on Latoya Ammons.

 The Ammons family moved to Indianapolis in 2012 after which the events were said to have stopped.